When you’re a startup, your priorities are usually:

 Main Pricing:

-• HubSpot Sales Hub Starter starts at about US$15–20 per user/month
+- HubSpot Sales Hub Starter starts at about US$15–20/user/month

 Pros:

-• With OutboundSync, your outreach/tools/data sync more reliably with HubSpot so you don’t lose context or do double entry
+- With OutboundSync, your outreach/tools/data sync more reliably with HubSpot

 Cons:

-• HubSpot becomes expensive as you need more seats + higher tier features
+- Becomes expensive as you add seats + higher tier features

-• Some advanced features only in higher tiers
+- Advanced features only available in higher tiers

 Best Time to Use It:

-If you want a CRM that can scale, if you expect you’ll need more than just outreach eventually, and if you prefer stable & broad ecosystem.
-Good if you have modest outreach now and plan to grow.
+If you want a CRM that can scale, expect you’ll need more than just outreach eventually, and prefer a stable & broad ecosystem.

 Why it’s strong for cold calls + founder-led sales:

 Close is built around communication: email, phone calls, SMS.
-If part of your sales process is making cold calls or follow-up calls, Close often makes that easier.
-The UI tends to be lean, focused, and less overhead.
-It’s good when you need your sales tool to help you actually dial and manage conversations, not just store contacts.
+If part of your sales process is making cold calls or follow-up calls, Close makes that easier.
+The UI is lean, focused, and has less overhead.
+It’s great when you need your sales tool to help you actually dial and manage conversations, not just store contacts.

 Main Pricing: